 Key Data Points

 Every Tesla ships with Autopilot, an advanced driver-assist system (ADAS) that features adaptive cruise control and auto-steer, which keeps the car within its lane.
-The company's Full Self-Driving (FSD) upgrade package comes with a lot more features that still require a driver to be alert and ready to take the wheel.
+The company's Full Self-Driving (FSD) upgrade package includes many features that still require a driver to remain alert and ready to take the wheel.

-Tesla's devoting research to computer vision, which gives a computing system the ability to see and make driving decisions using cameras.
+Tesla is devoting research to computer vision, which enables a computing system to see and make driving decisions using cameras.
 To aid in its development, Tesla is building supercomputers called Dojo to train its AI algorithms.
 The company has hinted it might allow other self-driving car developers to use Dojo as well.

 Tesla launched an invitation-only self-driving taxi service in Austin in June 2025.
 The service operated with supervising Tesla employees in the passenger seat for safety, and it required users to book rides through a dedicated app within a specific geographical area.